prannoygiri/prannoygiri/README.md

 =============================
 -------------------

-I'm a software engineer who is passionate about reading.
-I have more than 6 years of experience working in industries like Programmatic Advertisement, Social Media Platforms and Digital Transformation.
+I'm a software engineer who loves to read.
+I have about 7 years of experience working in industries like Programmatic Advertisement, Social Media Platforms and Digital Transformation.

 *   🌍  I'm based in Bengaluru
 *   🖥️  See my portfolio at [prannoygiri.com](http://prannoygiri.com)